 Clients should be informed they are to call the centre to make intake appointments.
 As a reminder, Dalhousie Place required a Stamped Signed Court Order to book an intake.
-The procedure at Dalhousie Place is the Custodial Parent complete their intakes before the Non-Custodial Parent.
+The procedure at Dalhousie Place is the Decision Making Parent complete their intakes before the Access Parent.
 Child Orientations then need to be completed.
 Before access can start, Dalhousie Place may require copies of restraining orders, bail orders, probation orders, and CAS file closure letters.

 ONLY Court Orders can be enforced by police or the courts.
 Police will only accept actual official stamped orders, not endorsements.
 Individuals with letters of agreement need to understand that their agreements are not enforceable.
 In some instances police will only enforce orders if they are specifically designated in the order to do so.